 The parish is served by the Franciscan Order, currently Fr Reg is the Acting Parish Priest – contact him at the friary on tel 01275 837205 or email here

-The Friars within the Immaculate Conception Parish are as follows …
+The friars within the Clevedon Community are …

 He left school aged 18, with no qualifications, in 1972.
 He joined the army, became a Royal Military Policeman, serving as a traffic accident “cop” in Germany and did a two-year tour in N Ireland in 1977.
 He left the army and became a MoD Police Constable in Portsmouth Dockyard for 3 years.
 After the Falkland’s War and Pope John Paul II’s visit he joined the Order of Friars Minor and did his noviciate at Chilworth Friary, Nr Guilford.
 His studies were undertaken at Canterbury and was solemnly professed Friar and ordained priest in April 1989.
 He has served in Ipswich – working on parish duties and as Hospital Chaplain, then at Woodford Green, London on parish duties and Forest Gate, East London on parish duties and as Guardian of the House.
 He has now been in Clevedon for fourteen years.

 Fr Antony joined the Clevedon community from Glasgow – we wish him peace and joy in his service to the parish